 - Officially inform the Superintendent of your Circuit and, if different, the Presbyter in pastoral charge of the church in which you are a member that you intend to offer for the diaconate/presbyterate.

-To offer for the presbyterate, you need to already be a Local Preacher by 1 February in the connexional year in which the candidate's offer is made.
+To offer for the Presbyteral ministry, you currently need to be an accredited Local Preacher by 1 February in the Connexional year in which you candidate

-To offer for the diaconate, you need to have completed an approved Worship Leaders’ training programme by 1 February in the connexional year in which the candidate's offer is made.
+To offer for the Diaconal ministry, you need to have completed an approved Worship Leaders’ training (Worship: Leading and Preaching units 1-4) by 1 February in the Connexional year in which you candidate.